wiktorbielski/S-P-500_analysis/README.md

 - Python (Requests, Pandas, BeautifulSoup)
 - Data Visualization (Matplotlib, Seaborn)

-## Requirements:
-To install the required dependencies, run:

 ## Output:
 - CSV files for stock data and analysis results.
 - Interactive visualizations displaying stock trends and performance.

-## License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments:
-- [Slickcharts](https://www.slickcharts.com/sp500) for the S&P 500 data.